capy-language/capy/README.md

 Mine for crypto, play a video game, or anything else your heart desires within a `comptime` block.
 Or at least, that's the end goal.
 A few wrinkles haven't been fully ironed out yet, like returning pointers and functions from `comptime` blocks.

-Compile-time execution is very useful, and can even be used to do things like arbitrarily calculating a particular type
+Compile-time execution is very useful, and can even be used for arbitrarily computing types

 ```cpp
 My_Type :: comptime {